ad-repo/daily-workspace/README.md

   - Full history - see different goals when browsing different dates
   - Toggle visibility in Settings → General
 - **Quarterly Goals**: Date-aware quarterly objectives with historical tracking
+  - **Rich Text Editor**: Format goals with bold, italic, lists, and links
+  - **Resizable**: Drag corners to expand editor for more space
   - Same powerful features as Sprint Goals
   - Shows upcoming goals before they start
   - Separate goal history for quarterly planning